hsaleemsupra/cgdkg_artifact/README.md

      docker run --rm cgdkg_app
     ```

-4. Running the docker container should run benchmarks comparing the **dealer time** and **receiver time** for our class group-based VSS with Groth's VSS for **n = [50, 100, 150, 200]**, t=n/2.
+4. Running the docker container should run benchmarks comparing the **dealer time** and **receiver time** for our class group-based VSS with Cascudo-David's VSS and Groth's VSS for **n = [50, 100, 150, 200]**, t=n/2.
 We also include benchmarking DKG compute cost per node that includes costs for generating a dealing, verifying t dealings received, and decrypting t shares to compute accumulated secret key share and public key share.
 The DKG benchmarks are computed for **n = [10, 20, 30, 40, 50]**, t=n/2.
 Note these benchmarks are run locally and not in a distributed setting which requires network setup.

 **NOTE**